denisidoro/navi/docs/configuration/README.md

 #### Overriding during cheats selection

-If you want to override do the override with `--height 3`, you can do it with the following syntax in the configuration file:
+If you want to do the override with `--height 3`, you can do it with the following syntax in the configuration file:

 ```yaml